cucumber/godog/README.md

 === RUN   TestFeatures/Eat_5_out_of_12

   Scenario: Eat 5 out of 12          # features/godogs.feature:6
-    Given there are 12 godogs        # godogs_test.go:14 -> command-line-arguments.thereAreGodogs
+    Given there are 12 godogs        # godog_test.go:15 -> command-line-arguments.thereAreGodogs
-    When I eat 5                     # godogs_test.go:18 -> command-line-arguments.iEat
+    When I eat 5                     # godog_test.go:19 -> command-line-arguments.iEat
-    Then there should be 7 remaining # godogs_test.go:33 -> command-line-arguments.thereShouldBeRemaining
+    Then there should be 7 remaining # godog_test.go:34 -> command-line-arguments.thereShouldBeRemaining

 1 scenarios (1 passed)
 3 steps (3 passed)
-275.333µs
+279.917µs
 --- PASS: TestFeatures (0.00s)
     --- PASS: TestFeatures/Eat_5_out_of_12 (0.00s)
 PASS
-ok      command-line-arguments  0.130s
+ok      command-line-arguments  0.164s
 ```

 You may hook to `ScenarioContext` **Before** event in order to reset or pre-seed the application state before each scenario.
 You may hook into more events, like `sc.StepContext()` **After** to print all state in case of an error.
 Or **BeforeSuite** to prepare a database.

 By now, you should have figured out, how to use **godog**.
-Another advice is to make steps orthogonal, small and simple to read for a user.
+Another piece of advice is to make steps orthogonal, small and simple to read for a user.
 Whether the user is a dumb website user or an API developer, who may understand a little more technical context - it should target that user.

 When steps are orthogonal and small, you can combine them just like you do with Unix tools.
 Look how to simplify or remove ones, which can be composed.